adamcogen/drum-machine/README.md

 ## High-Level Feature List

 - Set each note lane to have any whole number of beats (rhythmic grid lines).
-This allows us to create complex polyrhythms, odd time signatures, and unusual note divisions.
+This allows us to create complex polyrhythms, odd time signatures, and unusual rhythmic divisions.
 - Shift each note lane's rhythmic grid lines forwards or backwards in time, so that notes fall ahead of or behind the beat while remaining evenly spaced.
 Or, remove rhythmic grid lines entirely.
 This allows us to experiment with and fine-tune the time feels of our grooves.
 - Share grooves by copying and pasting the browser URL, which automatically updates every time we make changes.
 - Use the browser's 'back' and 'forward' buttons to undo and redo changes.